-Calculus II (M152)/AP Calculus BC, a course that runs concurrently with Saint Mary's University is a continuation of Calculus I/AP Calculus.
-Several topics are revisited at a higher mathematical level to further develop student mathematical conceptual understanding.
+Calculus II (M152), a course that runs concurrently with Saint Mary's University, is a continuation of Calculus I. Several topics are revisited at a higher mathematical level to further develop student mathematical conceptual understanding.
 Topics include: applications of the definite integral, techniques of integration, improper integrals, introduction to differential equations, numerical methods for integration and approximation, curves in the plane given parametrically, polar coordinates, and vectors in 2-space and 3-space.
-In order to take this course for college credit, when registering with Lourdes, students must also register through Saint Mary's PACC and make a check payable to Lourdes High School for \$400.
+In order to take this course for college credit, when registering with Lourdes, students must also register through Saint Mary's PACC when asked to do so by Lourdes and a \$400 fee will be applied to your Blackbaud Tuition Management account.
 Prerequisite: A score of at least 3 on the AP Calculus AB AP Exam.